-2. Ask students to make observations about the blank timeline.
+2. Then ask students to make observations about the blank timeline.
 What time period is covered?
 (1775-1783) What units of time are used? (years) What else do you notice?

 3. Pass out the event cards.
-Students cut them out and read through the events.
+Next, students cut them out and read through the events.
 I recommend sorting events by type (see picture below).
 Some students may be able to use background knowledge to begin placing some of the events.

 4. Show this 19-minute video about the Revolutionary War and ask students to listen for the 16 events.
-I highly recommend turning on the subtitles.
+I highly recommend turning on the subtitles while watching.
 If you have access to a class set of student devices, that would be even better!
 Then, students can pause the video and rewind as needed.

 Hint: DO NOT have students get the glue sticks out yet!
 Trust me.
-Within 5 minutes someone will be raising their hand because they started gluing before they were done and made a mistake.
+If you do, within 5 minutes someone will be raising their hand because they started gluing before they were done and made a mistake.

 If you don’t want to use the video, another option is to have students do their own research to complete their timeline.
 Here are some good resources:

 5. When students finish, they can check their work with a partner and/or the teacher.
-Then, they glue the events down.
+Finally, they glue the events down.

-There are many ways to extend this activity and deepen student thinking.
-Here are a few student prompts:
+There are also many ways to extend this activity and deepen student thinking.
+For example, here are a few student prompts: